HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/installation.md

 For container-based Helm deployment, the deployment `values.yaml` can also be configured so Search V2 Authoring is enabled by default.

 !!! important
     Before you can enable Search V2 Authoring, you need to install Search V2 Authoring.
-For more information on how to install this feature, refer to [Installing Search V2 Authoring](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md).
+For more information on how to install this feature, refer to [Installing the Search V2 backend](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md).

 ## Enabling and disabling Search V2 Authoring